tidymass/massqc/README.md

 # **Usage**

-Please see the `Help document` page to get the instruction of `massqc`.
+Please see the `Help documents` page to get the instruction of `massqc`.

 # **Need help?**